RonanMarrinan/Latin102Portfolio/translation2.md

 - Perfect passive participle, feminine, plural and accusative.

 8. Identify the form of exceptum.
-- Perfect passive participle, case, gender, singular
+- Perfect passive participle, case, gender, singular.

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.
+- Moriens.